Business

 TeamLease attributed this disparity to rigid hiring norms, cultural biases, and limited skill development opportunities for women in core technical areas.

-Women Still Underrepresented in Leadership Roles
+Women Still Underrepresented In Leadership Roles

-The report found that women continue to be underrepresented in leadership roles.
 As of 2024, women made up just 3.35% of senior roles, 4.07% of mid-level positions, and 3.03% of entry-level tech roles in non-tech sectors.

 However, female representation in mid-level roles increased slightly from 4.98% in 2023 to 5.14% in 2024, while senior roles rose from 3.95% to 4.86% over the same period.